ionic-team/ionic-docs/docs/api/datetime.md

 Some use cases may call for only date selection or only time selection.
 The `presentation` property allows you to specify which pickers to show and the order to show them in.

-You can also control the order in which pieces of the datetime appear.
-For example, setting `date-time` will have the calendar picker appear before the time picker.
-Setting `time-date` will have the calendar picker appear after the time picker.

 ### Month and Year Selection

 Month and year selection is available by passing `month-year`, `year-month`, `month`, or `year` to the `presentation` property.